Expansion card: Other families

-Most other computer lines, including those from Apple Inc. such as the (Apple II and Macintosh), Tandy, Commodore, Amiga, and Atari, offered their own expansion buses.
+Most other computer lines, including those from Apple Inc., Tandy, Commodore, Amiga, and Atari, Inc., offered their own expansion buses.
 The Amiga used Zorro II.
 Apple used a proprietary system with seven 50-pin-slots for Apple II peripheral cards, then later used both variations on Processor Direct Slot and NuBus for its Macintosh series until 1995, when they switched to a PCI Bus.

 Generally speaking, most PCI expansion cards will function on any CPU platform which incorporates PCI bus hardware provided there is a software driver for that type.
 PCI video cards and any other cards that contain their own BIOS or other ROM are problematic, although video cards conforming to VESA Standards may be used for secondary monitors.
 DEC Alpha, IBM PowerPC, and NEC MIPS workstations used PCI bus connectors.
 Both Zorro II and NuBus were plug and play, requiring no hardware configuration by the user.

 Other computer buses were used for industrial control, instruments, and scientific systems.
 One specific example is HP-IB (or Hewlett Packard Interface Bus) which was ultimately standardized as IEEE-488 (aka GPIB).
 Some well-known historical standards include VMEbus, STD Bus, SBus (specific to Sun's SPARCStations), and numerous others.